faithvoid/skin.vhs/README.md

-# skin.vhs
+# VHS
-VHS-style skin for Kodi Omega (and possibly XBMC4Xbox).
-Simple, elegant, out of the way.
+4:3 VHS-style skin for Kodi Omega (and possibly XBMC4Xbox), designed specifically for use with CRT televisions.

+# Installation
+- TBA